Planning Your Podcast

 If your show is an in-depth deep dive on a complex topic you’re not going to be able to do that justice in under ten minutes.

-Conversely, if you can get your content out quickly there’s no reason to pad your show out to 40 minutes just because you think that’s how long a podcast should be.
+Conversely, if you can get your content out quickly there’s no reason to pad your show out for 45 minutes just because you think that’s how long a podcast should be.

-With my podcast You’ve Gotta Start Somewhere, the episodes are usually an hour or longer because I’m sitting down with a media personality dissecting their entire career.
+You’ve Gotta Start Somewherethese episodes were an hour or longer because I was sitting down with a media personality dissecting their entire career so you needed some time to get that story out.

 What’s REALLY achievable?